 There are three key elements to the EDP approach:

-Studies have shown that investing in small-scale agriculture delivers more - in terms of reducing poverty - than other sectors.
-At the same time, food and agriculture sectors offer high growth opportunities.
+Studies have shown that investing in small-scale agriculture delivers more (in terms of reducing poverty) than other sectors.
+At the same time, food and agriculture sectors offer growth opportunities and are integral to mitigating the impact of climate change amongst the most vulnerable.

-We are also exploring other sectors with high economic and social potential - especially in rural areas - such as renewable energy.
-Oxfam selects sectors that have high market growth, and potential for promoting women's leadership and participation
+We are also exploring other sectors with economic and social potential (especially in rural areas) such as renewable energy, and fair-trade handicrafts.
+Preference is given to sectors that have potential for promoting women's leadership and participation

 Women in rural areas often don't get the same opportunities as men, even though they are business-savvy, and do most of the work on the farm and in the home.
 Our enterprises ensure that significant opportunities are created for women, from production to marketing, and from the farm to the enterprise management.

-Read more about making enterprise development work for women in a recent article for the Gender & Development journal.
+Read more about making enterprise development work for women in an article for the Gender & Development journal.

 3. Small and medium enterprises (SMEs)

-Whilst microfinance offers great opportunities, evidence suggests that it is not the most effective way to reduce poverty and drive economic growth in the long run.
-EDP helps promising businesses to reach SME size, so they can more easily ensure market access for thousands of farmers while also achieving economies of scale.
+Whilst microfinance offers great opportunities, evidence suggests that it is not the most effective way to reduce poverty and drive economic growth in the long term.
+EDP helps promising businesses to develop long term relationships with the formal financial sector, ensuring their long term viability.
+The success of EDP SMEs will facilitate market access for thousands of smallholder farmers.

 The aim of EDP is to support poor people so they can make the most of real commercial opportunities for their businesses.
 With this in mind, EDP supports its constituent enterprises in a number of ways, including: